surekha1790/tech-docs/Java-Interview/kafka.md

 - So, there is possibility of missing order for the messages such as e-commerce sequence like order created, payment success, order confirmed, shipped, delivered etc.
 - For such scenarios it causes issues as order will be disturbed due to new partitions and there is a possibility that order confirmed is process first than payment success.
 - To avoid these, there are couple of ways
-- **Create over partitions** : Create more partitions than requirement so there will be room to avoid scaling in future
+- **Create over partitions** : Create more partitions than requirement so there will be room to avoid scaling in future.
 - **New Partition** : Create new v2 version topic and publish new messages to new topic and consume from both topics, so old messages are ordered and consumed until it is finished.
 - **Versioning** : Here we not only create a new topic with more partitions, we store versioned topic name in db along with the event(lets say order).
-So while publishing, will fetch the topic version and publish on to                       the same topic always, so we do not mess with the ordering even increase partitions
+So while publishing, will fetch the topic version and publish on to                       the same topic always, so we do not mess with the ordering even increase partitions.

 ### * How Kafka commits the offset ?
 - When auto commit is on then kafka commit the offset in specific time intervals set by kafka irrespective of the message processing result.